mozilla-releng/relengdocs/explanations/best-practices/code-reviews.rst

 Performing a review
 ===================

+- **Timing:** Reviewers should endeavour to reply within one business day of the request, and are expected to reply within 2.
+If not, the reviewer should reach out to the author to extend the expected relay or redirect to another reviewer.
 - **Tone:** remain considerate.
 We all make mistakes and we can all learn from each other.
 - **Context:** feel free to ask more information from the author.
 - **Posterity:** when a conversation happens on a private or temporary medium, put information back in the review.